abidantriguero/ChainBattled/README.md

-# 3. How to Make NFTs with On-Chain Metadata - Hardhat and JavaScript
+# Week 3: How to Make NFTs with On-Chain Metadata - Hardhat and JavaScript

 ## More precisely, you'll learn: